 Kelly is the clinical nurse for the Hemostasis Clinic.
 She has her BSN from the University of Florida.
 She has five years of nursing experience in both pediatrics and community health nursing.

 Julie Thomas is the Research Nurse for the Vanderbilt Hemostasis Clinic.
-She received her Bachelor of Science degree in Nursing from the University of Tennessee - Knoxville in 2005 and has been a member of the team since 2006.
-She received her Master of Nursing degree in Clinical Research Management from Vanderbilt University in 2010.
+She received her B.S. in nursing from the University of Tennessee - Knoxville in 2005 and has been a member of the team since 2006.
+She received her MSN degree in Clinical Research Management from Vanderbilt University in 2010.
 She is a member of the National Hemophilia Foundation (NHF), the American Thrombosis and Hemostasis Network (ATHN) Technological Development Committee, and the CDC Universal Data Collection Rare Bleeding Disorders working group.
 Julie is responsible for all of the research studies that the Hemostasis Clinic participates in, such as the Centers for Disease Control’s Universal Data Collection study.
 She also serves as the nursing representative for Region-IV North.

 Johnna Oleis, Pharmacist

 Johnna Oleis graduated from the University of Kentucky College of Pharmacy.
 She has been a pharmacist at Vanderbilt University Medical Center since 1984.
-She has performed several clinical functions at VUMC such as: attending rounds in the Neonatal Intensive Care Unit; providing pharmacy involvement/services in the Pediatric Ambulatory Clinic and the Pediatric Endocrinology clinic; and now serving as the pharmacist on the Hemophilia Treatment Team.
+She has performed several clinical functions at VUMC, including: attending rounds in the Neonatal Intensive Care Unit; providing pharmacy involvement/services in the Pediatric Ambulatory Clinic and the Pediatric Endocrinology clinic; and now serves as the pharmacist on the hemophilia treatment team.